KrokaKrola/gitGists/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 ### Todo
-- [ ] choose the lib for 'code-block' preview
-- [ ] create pagination
+- [X] create pagination
-- [ ] create search memoization
-- [ ] make filter by date, name
+- [X] make filter by date, name

-### Done from Todo list
-- [X] - read GitHub API v3 documentation about gists
+- [X] read GitHub API v3 documentation about gists
-- [X] - chose request's
+- [X] chose request's
-- [X] - FOLDER ORGANIZATION
+- [X] FOLDER ORGANIZATION
-- [X] - add scss to the project
+- [X] add scss to the project
-- [X] - implemented user gists search, and default search of all gists if search field is empty
+- [X] implemented user gists search, and default search of all gists if search field is empty
-- [X] - added base styling
+- [X] added base styling
-- [X] - created component schema
+- [X] created component schema